UTheCat/jumpvalley/README.md

 # Jumpvalley
 This is a 3D-platformer made with the [Godot Engine](https://godotengine.org) based on the hardcore platformer, [Juke's Towers of Hell](https://www.roblox.com/games/8562822414/Jukes-Towers-of-Hell).
 Yes, this means you will not need to be connected to the internet while playing an obstacle course that runs on Jumpvalley!

 Currently, it's a work in progress.
-A lot of basic features, such as a menu and being able to load other obstacle courses, have yet to be implemented.
+A lot of basic features, such as a menu, being able to load other obstacle courses, and climbing have yet to be implemented.

 Though if you want to test it, it is playable.
 There's currently a small obstacle course you can try out.
 For the most part, the control scheme is the same as the one in Juke's Towers of Hell.